-2. Make sure that the Routing protocol in the added sensor is same as the network configured.

-Consider sensor 6 and 7 as malicious nodes with fake rank by defining it in the Malicious.c file as shown below.
+- Make sure that the Routing protocol in the added sensor is same as the network configured. - 3.
+Consider sensors 6 and 7 as malicious nodes with fake rank by defining them in the Malicious.c at RPL Project file as shown below.